chafey/chafey.github.io/about.markdown

  * Developer of the world's first DICOM RT Import mechanism.
  * Lead architect and developer of an HL7 interface engine which powered enterprise integration at Landacorp for over 20 years.
+ * Lead inventor on 4 patents

 I am currently self employed and searching for the next big thing while moving the world forward through open source contributions.
 I am available for consulting and open to new opportunities.

+You can read more about my background on my [Linkedin profile](https://www.linkedin.com/in/chafey/)